 Pro Tip: Get the nachos and a Happy Meal – a shot of whiskey and a 16-ounce Rainier Beer.

-One wouldn't normally think to look to south of Salt Lake City in search of après-ski.
+One wouldn't normally think to look to the south of Salt Lake City in search of après-ski.
 The predominantly LDS counties spanning from Utah County to the Utah-Arizona border have historically frowned upon the consumption of alcohol.
 But that hasn't stopped the resorts of Sundance, Eagle Point, and Brian Head from getting into the après-ski game.

 The Owl Bar